Mothradical/pinterest-data-pipeline708/README.md

 - Return to the API you created earlier and allow it to invoke Kinesis actions.
 You may need to create an IAM role for API access to Kinesis, though I was already provided with one.
 Cope its arn.
 - You will need to create a new resource called "streams"  with a get method.then a resource under that called "{stream-name}" with DELETE, GET, and POST methods, then two resources under that called "record" and "records" each with a PUT method.
 Use the arn from the previous step for the Execution role when setting up these methods.
 - Run user_posting_emulation_streaming.py to send data to Kinesis streams.
 Make adjustments to the script to suit your needs.
-- Create a new notebook in Databricks based on the file load_kinesis_to_databricks.
+- In Databricks, run the file Load Kinesis into Databricks and Clean.ipynb.
 Once again, you will need your own permissions to access AWS.
 - Make sure that data are being uploaded to Kinesis Data Streams.
 Run the notebook and the data will be read into Databricks from Kinesis as a Sparks dataframe with encoded data, which is then split into different dataframes based on the partition key (topics).
 The encoded data are then converted to JSON, then converted into columns and records, cleaned, and finally uploaded to Delta tables which are stored in Databricks.
 These are now ready for querying using SQL.
 - As the Delta tables are appended with each new record received, if user_posting_emulation_streaming.py and the Databricks notebook were to run continuously, this would emulate streaming data processing.